andOlga/umineko-catbox-english/README.md

 To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the Yuzu version,
 <br>then right-click the game in Yuzu, choose "Open Mod Data Location" and extract the entire archive there.

+You may now start the game in Yuzu and play it in English.

+### On Android (using Yuzu)
+Some Android devices may be able to run the game using [Yuzu's Android port](https://play.google.com/store/apps/details?id=org.yuzu.yuzu_emu), though the current system requirements are rather high by Android standards: the device has to have a Snapdragon CPU and at least 8GB of RAM.

+Just like on PC, you will need a copy of the `prod.keys` file.
+Yuzu will ask you for its location on its first run.
+It will also ask you to specify the folder in which the game is located.
+For performance reasons, I recommend not putting the game on an SD card unless you absolutely have to, keep it in your internal storage.

+Once the initial setup is done, **run the base game (in Japanese) at least once and exit it**.
+This will allow you to confirm that your device can actually run the game, and also create some required files necessary for the patch installation to work.

+You may now [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the Yuzu version of the patch,<br>and extract it somewhere on your device.

+Now return to Yuzu, and in the settings menu tap "Open yuzu folder".
+Pull out the menu on the left, switch to "Internal Storage" (or "SD Card") and find the extracted mod files.
+Tap and hold the `UminekoCatboxEnglish` folder to select it, and choose "Copy to..." from the kebab menu on top.
+Pull out the left panel again, tap "yuzu" and navigate to `load/01006A300BA2C000/`, then click the "Copy" button to install the patch.

+The next time you start the game, it will be in English.

 ### On Nintendo Switch (the actual hardware)